 Mo’s experience as an award-winning Sales Director has seen her lead global, diverse teams and become experienced in senior management up to PLC level.
 Mo was selected as one of 12 candidates for a Fast Track leadership scheme linked to Nottingham University business school, which developed her leadership skills and helped increase her knowledge in the diversity and inclusion space.
 She has a strong understanding of business functions, profit and loss, change management, and diversity and inclusion, with examples of many different employee engagement programs.
 She focuses on ensuring teams are inclusive environments where everyone can thrive.

 Mo is a mentor for a charity that aims to encourage young people from underprivileged backgrounds to see the range of careers they can pursue.
 As a coach, Mo helps people develop their business skills and experience in order to pursue the careers they desire.
+She is a certified NLP Master Practitioner and coaches people to use their communications effectively.

 Mo is also a writer – she writes business blogs and news features, and she is writing a business book and a fiction book.
 Mo is a regular speaker at conferences and events on a range of business subjects, specialising in diversity, inclusion, collaboration, and transformation topics to encourage organisations to reimagine how they work, lead teams, operate and communicate.